 In October 2009, the Wisconsin Lottery signed contracts for pull-tab ticket printing services with International Gamco, Inc. and Pollard Banknote Ltd. to print pull-tab tickets.
 These two contracts were for the period November 1, 2009, through October 31, 2011, with three one-year renewal options for each contract.
 Both contracts were renewed (or extended) through October 31, 2014.
 The Wisconsin Lottery subsequently entered into a new two-year contract with Pollard Banknote Ltd. that expired on February 28, 2017, but includes four one-year renewal options.
 The Wisconsin Lottery exercised their right to renew this contract, which now has an expiration date of February 28, 2018.
-The Wisconsin Lottery did not purchase any ticket printing services for pull-tabs in FY 2015-16 or FY 2014-15 under these contracts.
+The Wisconsin Lottery purchased approximately \$28,290 in ticket printing services for pull-tabs in FY 2016-17 compared to FY 2015-16 when they did not purchase any ticket printing services for pull-tabs under these contracts.